apache/cloudstack-csbench/README.md

   -dbprofile int
         DB profile number
   -domain
-        Create domain
+        Create subdomains and accounts
   -format string
         Format of the report (csv, tsv, table).
 Valid only for create (default "table") -limits
-        Update limits to -1
+        Update limits to -1 for subdomains and accounts -network
-  -network
-        Create shared network
+        Create shared network in all subdomains -output string
-  -output string
         Path to output file.
 Valid only for create -teardown
         Tear down all subdomains
   -vm
-        Deploy VMs
+        Deploy VMs in all networks in the subdomains -volume
-  -volume
-        Attach Volumes to VMs
+        Create and attach Volumes to VMs
   -workers int
-        number of workers to use while creating resources (default 10)
+        Number of workers to use while creating resources (default 10)
 ```

 ## Setting up an environment for benchmarking